Ross-Morgan/oxypy/README.md

 Reasons:

 - Methods relating to references are useless due to lack of them in Python.
-- Unchecked methods are unneccessary due to the lac of the unsafe system.
+- Unchecked methods are unneccessary due to the lack of the unsafe system.
 - Type dependent methods are practically impossible due to the dynamic type system.

 ---

 ## Examples

-**Note:** *Type annotations are not always necessary, but are done here for brevity*
+**Note:** *Type annotations are not always necessary, but are done here for clarity*

 ### Option